vertuoza/compose-tailscale/pr-env-api/README.md

 ## GitHub Actions Integration

-Here's an example of how to use this API in a GitHub Actions workflow:
+This API server can be integrated with GitHub Actions using a custom GitHub Action that handles PR environment management.
+Here's an example of how to use it:

 ```yaml
 name: PR Environment